Sabina Spielrein: Career, 1912–1920 – the "Destruction" paper

 In 1912 Spielrein married the Russian Jewish physician Pavel Nahumovitch Sheftel.
 They moved to Berlin, where Spielrein worked alongside Karl Abraham.
 Spielrein had her first daughter, Irma-Renata (known as Renata), in 1913.
 While in Berlin, Spielrein published nine further papers.
 One of these was an account of children's beliefs about sex and reproduction, in which she included recollections of her own early fantasies about this.
 Entitled 'Contribution to the Understanding of a Child's Soul', it shows her in more Freudian mode than her previous papers.
-In another paper, entitled ‘The Mother-in-Law’, she gave a sympathetic account of the role of mothers-in-law and the relationship between them and their daughters-in-law.
-The Dutch psychoanalyst van Waning has commented on this paper: ”Women's studies – in the year 1913!”.
-Another paper from the time recounts her treatment of a child with a phobia of animals, and is one of the first known reports of child psychotherapy At the outbreak of World War I, she returned to Switzerland, living briefly in Zurich again before relocating to Lausanne, where she and Renata remained for the rest of the war.
+In another paper, entitled 'The Mother-in-Law', she gave a sympathetic account of the role of mothers-in-law and the relationship between them and their daughters-in-law.
+The Dutch psychoanalyst Van Waning has commented on this paper: "Women's studies – in the year 1913!".
+Another paper from the time recounts her treatment of a child with a phobia of animals, and is one of the first known reports of child psychotherapy At the outbreak of World War I, she returned to Switzerland, living briefly in Zürich again before relocating to Lausanne, where she and Renata remained for the rest of the war.
 Her husband joined his regiment in Kiev, and they were not reunited for more than a decade.
 The war years were times of privation for Spielrein: she did some work as a surgeon and in an eye clinic, but also received contributions from her parents when they could get these to her.
 She did however manage to publish two more short papers during the war years.
 She composed music, and considered becoming a composer.
 She also began to write a novel in French.
 She recorded observations of her daughter's development in terms of language and play.
 She continued her correspondence with Freud and Jung and her development of her own theoretical ideas, particularly in relation to attachment in children.